exrienz/ThreatVault/README.md

 ## 📝 License

-MIT License – see LICENSE file for details
+License – see LICENSE file for details